Shake Shack Style Smash Burgers

 - To make the sauce, in a small bowl, whisk together the mayo, mustard, ketchup, pickle brine, and cayenne until smooth.
 Give it a taste and adjust seasonings accordingly, adding more brine or cayenne as needed.
 Cover with plastic wrap and chill in the fridge until ready to use.

 - To make the burgers, in a large bowl, lightly combine the beef with salt, pepper, and granulated garlic.
-Divide into 4 equal pieces and then shape into rounds.
+Divide into 8 equal pieces and then shape into rounds.
 Set aside.

 - Heat a large cast iron skillet over medium-high heat.
 Once hot, melt in a tablespoon of butter.
-Split open two of the buns and place them cut side down into the butter and cook until lightly golden brown and toasted, about 30 seconds to 1 minute.
+Split open four of the buns and place them cut side down into the butter and cook until lightly golden brown and toasted, about 30 seconds to 1 minute.
 Transfer to a platter and melt in the remaining butter.
-Toast the last two buns and set aside as well.
+Toast the last four buns and set aside as well.

 - In the same skillet, place a ground beef round in and then using a flat large spatula press down firmly to smash down the patty as flat as possible.
 Season lightly with a bit more salt and pepper on top and cook until the burger patty is caramelized and browned, about 2 ½ minutes.
 Flip over and place a slice of cheese on top and continue to cook for 1 more minute.
 Transfer cheeseburger onto a plate or platter and continue cooking the rest in the same way.